Jovian-Dsouza/arx-predict-express/docs/API.md

 ### 2. Get Market by ID

 Retrieves a specific market by its unique identifier.
+If the market is not found in the database, it will automatically attempt to fetch and create it from the Solana blockchain using the `checkOrCreateMarket` function.

 **Endpoint:** `GET /api/markets/:id`